tatumio/tatum-js/examples/xlm-example/README.md

 Welcome to the **Tatum JavaScript SDK** for **Stellar**!

-We prepared a set of examples to help you complete some basic operations on Stellar.
+We prepared a set of examples to help you complete some basic operations on Stellar using the SDK.
 Using these examples, you will be able to do the following:

 - Generate a Stellar wallet.
 - Send XLM from your wallet to another Stellar wallet.